 It should be noted that impacts of invasive species on native communities have been widely recognized.
-Proliferation of non-native species poses a threat to biodiversity as non-native species modify ecosystem structure and contribute to the decline of native species, particularly in aquatic systems (FWC 2015d; Mack et al. 2000; Vitousek 1986).
-The Florida Fish and Wildlife Conservation Commission, Invasive Plant Management Section is the lead agency for coordinating control of invasive aquatic and upland plants on public conservation lands and surface waters.
+Proliferation of non-native species poses a threat to biodiversity as non-native species modify ecosystem structure and contribute to the decline of native species, particularly in aquatic systems (FWC 2015c; Mack et al. 2000; Vitousek 1986).
+The Florida Fish and Wildlife Conservation Commission, Invasive Plant Management Section is the lead agency for coordinating control of invasive aquatic and upland plants on public conservation lands and surface waters Cuban bulrush (Oxycarym cubense) and giant salvinia (Salvinia molesta) hae been documented in Deer Point Lake Reservoir.
 Additionally, the introduced Indo-Pacific lionfish (Pterois sp.) has been reported in both St. Joseph and St. Andrew bays (USGS 2017).
 This species has caused impacts due to predation and an ability to outcompete native fish species, contributing to broader stressors on coastal ecosystems (Morris 2012).